python-cmake/pytest-cmake/doc/tutorial.rst

     3/4 Test #3: PythonTest.greet_julia ...............
 Passed    0.47 sec
         Start 4: PythonTest.subfolder.greet_michael
     4/4 Test #4: PythonTest.subfolder.greet_michael ...
 Passed    0.54 sec

+You can also define custom environment variables and test properties using the ``ENVIRONMENT`` and ``PROPERTIES`` options, respectively.

 It is also possible to regroup all tests under one :term:`CTest` test, as was the case when :ref:`using the target <tutorial/target>`.
 This can be